 No, we don’t all know.
 We don’t know who Moses was, who David, who Sarah was, was or even really who Jesus was.
 But can you tell us?
 Can you explain it in a way we all understand?

-10. No Church Can Be Better Than Some Church
+10. Having No Church Background Can Be Better Than Having Some Church Background

 Our culture has gone through a few decades of people leaving the church.